Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Grounding_NLP/2019-06-24-Are_distributed_representational_representations_ready_for_the_real_world.md

 {% include MathJax.html %}

 This posting is summary for my study about the paper, "[Are distributed representational ready for the real world?
-Evaluating word vectors for grounded perceptual meaning, Lucy and Gauthier.
-RoboNLP-WS 2017)](https://www.aclweb.org/anthology/W17-2810)"
+Evaluating word vectors for grounded perceptual meaning (Lucy and Gauthier., RoboNLP-WS 2017)](https://www.aclweb.org/anthology/W17-2810)"

 Befere entering deep, I was wondering what is the Language grounding.